dokku/dokku/docs/deployment/application-deployment.md

 ssh -T git@github.com
 ```

+!!! warning
-> Warning: if the buildpack or Dockerfile build process require SSH key access for other reasons, the above may not always apply.
+    if the buildpack or Dockerfile build process require SSH key access for other reasons, the above may not always apply.

 ## Deploying to subdomains